nestauk/ccid-tsr-importer/tsr-importer-app/README.md

 ## Summaries endpoint

-- Provide query string parameters `gender`, `ethnicity`, and `age` to search - each of these should be a value you already know
+- Provide some or none of query string parameters `council`, `gender`, `ethnicity`, and `age` to search

 Notes

+- Each of these should be a value you already know
-- You can leave any parameter blank to match all values
+- Leave out any demographic parameters to match all values in their category
-- You can provide the ethnic code as you have it, and it'll be normalised (as best as possible)
+- You can provide the concil and ethnic code as you have it, and it'll be normalised (as best as possible)
 - To help with debugging, all demographics known to the system are in the `.all_demographics` property of the output from this endpoint

 Examples:

 - `<endpoint>/Prod/summary?gender=male`
-- `<endpoint>/Prod//summary?ethnicity=Bangladeshi`
+- `<endpoint>/Prod/summary?ethnicity=Bangladeshi`
 - `<endpoint>/Prod/summary?age=18-25`
+- `<endpoint>/Prod/summary?council=LondonBoroughOfLambeth`

 Combine these filters as you'd expect:

 - `<endpoint>/Prod/summary?age=18-25&gender=male`
+- `<endpoint>/Prod/summary?age=18-25&gender=male&council=LondonBoroughOfLambeth`

 ### Successful output